AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack operations/CreateStack.md

 **Note:** This feature is supported in the China \(Hangzhou\), China \(Shanghai\), China \(Beijing\), China \(Hong Kong\), and China \(Zhangjiakou\) regions.

 Maximum value of N: 5.
 ROS sends a notification to the specified URL when the stack status changes.
-If rollback is enabled on the stack, notifications are sent if the stack is in the CREATE\_ROLLBACK or ROLLBACK state, but are not sent when the stack is in the CREATE\_FAILED or UPDATE\_FAILED state.
+If rollback is enabled on the stack, notifications are sent when the stack is in the CREATE\_ROLLBACK or ROLLBACK state, but are not sent when the stack is in the CREATE\_FAILED or UPDATE\_FAILED state.
 ROS does not send notifications when the stack is in the IN\_PROGRESS state.

 Notifications are sent regardless of whether the Outputs parameter is specified.
 The following code is an example of a notification: